-Recommended Practice for Fastener Resuse
+Recommended Practice for Fastener Reuse

 Two approaches to determining the number of times that a fastener can be reused are recommended.
 The first approach is to rely on experimental data in order to determine limits.
 The second approach, much more accurate, is to measure the prevailing (also known as running or self-locking) torque during the installation of every fastener and add it to the specified seating torque to calculate the installation torque that is finally applied.
-In this approach, the fastener is considered unusable if the prevailing torque is outside the range specified by the manufacturer.
+In this approach, the fastener is considered unusable if the prevailing torque is outside the range specified by the insert manufacturer.
+However, this second approach is only covering the friction change within the thread.
+It is neglecting the under head friction change which is having an impact on the final preload.
+Therefore it is recommended to perform a characterization / validation test for the critical junctions.